 Fintech lenders, such as Moula, have a simple online application process.
-The application for an unsecured business loan from Moula takes around 10 minutes to complete and a decision on providing the loan is usually made within 24 hours.
+The application for an unsecured online business loan from Moula takes around 10 minutes to complete and a decision on providing the loan is usually made within 24 hours.
 So you could be approved for an unsecured business loan within one business day and have the funds in your bank account the next day.

 The loan term can range from a few months up to three years.
 With a fixed interest rate, not a variable interest rate, loan repayment amounts will not change.

 Learn more about unsecured business loans.